kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 Both fields are from the modified version of the `PodTemplateSpec`.

-Both fields will be optional.
-They should be defaulted based on the values of the high level Spec fields.
+Both fields are optional.
+They must be defaulted based on the values of the high-level specification fields.

 ### Defaulting